 What is a Polygon (MATIC)?

-Polygon is a fully EVM-compatible Ethereum scaling solution, while MATIC is a native network token.
 Polygon tokens are stored on addresses which look similar to Ethereum addresses, and they can be swapped with Ethereum and other L2 using bridges and paying gas fees.
 It has its own developed infrastructure, with DeFis, dApps, tokens, and NFTs.

 What is a Heimdall node?

 Heimdall is the Polygon validator layer, so its users can validate the state of the network, earning rewards.
-They use this Polygon node and stake MATIC tokens on Heimdall’s staking module, which then sends transactions to the Ethereum network, validating it and ensuring its functionality.
+They use this Polygon node and stake POL tokens on Heimdall’s staking module, which then sends transactions to the Ethereum network, validating it and ensuring its functionality.

 That’s how Polygon realizes its mission as the Ethereum scaling solution, ensuring its functionality while expanding its capabilities.